rtsuther/Cleaning_Data_Project/README.md

 =====================

 This repository contains:
-1) run_analysis.R - An R script that is used to take the XXX TO DO XXX raw data and create a tidy data set
+1) run_analysis.R - An R script that is used to take the Human Activity Recognition Using Smartphones Dataset (Version 1.0) raw data and create a tidy data set
 2) A codebook for the tidy data set created by the R scripts

 run_Analysis.R retrieves the Samsung HCI data files (Assumes that they are unzipped in the folder "UCI HAR Dataset" in the working directory).
 There are several sets of raw data (Train and Test) as well as multiple raw files that make up each of those sets.